 Legislative Priorities

+Support for Child Care Construction Tax Incentives

+Families in West Virginia are experiencing a child care crisis.
+In Jefferson County, we found that the average family waits 13.3 months between seeking and finding available child care.
+A significant contributor to lengthy wait times is capacity.
+We found that Jefferson County has one child care slot for every 53 residents.
+In our neighboring county of Frederick County, MD, there is one child care slot for every 27 residents and roughly one-fourth (3 months vs. 13.3 months) of the wait time.
+We need to drastically increase our capacity.
+The Jefferson County Development Authority supports increased tax incentives to encourage the development of additional child care capacity and other supports to ensure more families are able to afford child care services.

 Support Increased Train Ridership in WV

-The Jefferson County Development Authority supports increased efforts to encourage train ridership within the County, especially on the weekends.
+The Jefferson County Development Authority supports increased efforts to increase the availability of passenger train transportation to and from the County, including on the weekends.
 Research indicates the highest number of visitors to Harpers Ferry are in the town at 2:00 P.M. on Saturdays.
 The primary visitors to this market are heavily reliant on public transportation, but the only public transportation in Harpers Ferry on Saturdays is an Amtrak train that leaves Union Station at 4:05 P.M.
 We request that the legislature look for ways to encourage train ridership to the State.
 Looking at using previously awarded Congestion, Mitigation, and Air Quality (CMAQ) federal funds may be a good first step in the process.

 Regulatory Review to Encourage Agritourism and Farmland Protection